 We believe the language in section 503 allows a court to consider an "unnecessary increase in the cost of litigation" when determining a fee award under section 508(a).
-Section 503(d) provides "[the court] also shall divide the marital property \\\ in just proportions considering all relevant factors."
+Section 503(d) provides "[the court] also shall divide the marital property in just proportions considering all relevant factors."
 (Emphasis added.)
 750 ILCS 5/503(d) (West 2008).
 Unnecessarily increasing the cost of litigation is a relevant factor in the division of property as well as in allocating attorney fees.

-Haken is a good precursor to understanding the importance of the amendments to the Leveling the Playing Field statute under PA 96-583.
-Perhaps the largest change to the Leveling the Playing Field statute in the 2009 Amendments changes only one word in §508(b):
+Haken is a precursor to understanding the importance of the amendments to the Leveling the Playing Field statute under Pub.
+Act 96-583.
+Perhaps the largest change to the Leveling the Playing Field statute in the 2009 amendments were the change to only one word in §508(b):